"Kill" vs "No Kill" Animal Shelters and Rescues

 Generally Speaking:

-- KILL refers to municipal shelters which must go by the law of the city or county
+- KILL refers to municipal shelters which are governed by the law of the city or county

 Understanding Kill Shelters

 When adopter, rescue, and foster support resources are slow or at capacity - there is simply nowhere for the animals to go.
-Yet kennels must be cleared for the never-ending influx of animals in need.
+Yet kennels must be cleared for the never-ending influx of dogs flooding into the shelter.
+This is when euthanasia of healthy, adoptable dogs happens.

 NO ONE wants to be in the position to have to euthanize healthy, adoptable animals.
 NO ONE.